bellons91/personal-notes/azure-cli/azure-network-scripts.md

 ## List Network Security Groups

-With this script you can list the [[azure-virtual-network|network security groups]] that are associated with your VM:
+With this script you can list the [[azure-virtual-network]] that are associated with your VM:

 ```cli
 az network nsg list \